-Most of our entities in the Channel Islands (Jersey, Guernsey) and Gibraltar are engaged in private banking activities, mainly for the benefit of UK-based clients.
+Most of our entities in the Channel Islands (Jersey, Guernsey) and Gibraltar are engaged in private banking activities, mainly for the benefit of UKbased clients.
 The bank acquired the private banking activities of Kleinwort Benson in the UK and in the Channel Islands in June 2016 with the goal of consolidating its private banking activities as part of its merger with Hambros and strengthening its leading position in the region.

-The Group, which generates a NBI of €89 million and employs over 320 people in these territories, recorded a negative effective tax rate (-0.4%) due to the recognition of deferred tax assets in 2020.
-Excluding deferred taxes, this rate is 13.5%, which is higher than the local tax rate in these territories (10% for financial services).
+The Group generates a NBI of €83 million and employs nearly 300 people in these territories.
+The effective tax rate of 9.3% is in line with the local tax rate in these territories (10% for financial services).